Database of known security vulnerabilities in various PHP projects and libraries

 2.0.x), and the value is a hash with the following entries:

-time: The date when the security issue was fixed (most of the time the date of the commit that fixed the issue (
+time: The date when the security issue was fixed or null if the issue is not fixed yet (most of the time, the date of the merge commit that fixed the issue in the following format

 versions: An array of constraints describing affected versions for this branch (this is the same format as the one used for Composer --